-History Elective aims to expose students to a greater breadth of topic areas, encouraging them to explore a range which are not available in the mandatory course.
-Similarly, Geography Elective allows students to apply their understanding of the forces which shape our world through the exploration of contemporary deographical is through the exploration of contemporary geographical issues.
+History Elective aims to expose students to a greater breadth of topic areas, encouraging them to explore a range which is not available in the mandatory course.
+Similarly, Geography Elective allows students to apply their understanding of the forces which shape our world through the exploration of contemporary geographical issues.